 I had the chance to attend the event, along with Paul and Becky, my English friends, and Margot, another French woman who was staying with us at the Danakan losmen.
 One of the young guys from the WWF Center had arranged to meet us, saying that they would release the little turtles at 9pm.

-One time is not customary in Indonesia: to release turtles, time is of the hour ...
-And we arrived just in time on the beach to see the tiny creatures dart with fearlessness towards the waves.
+Once is not customary in Indonesia: for the release of turtles, it's time...
+And we arrived just in time on the beach to see the tiny creatures dashing boldly towards the waves.

 It's a moving spectacle to watch these dozens of baby turtles wander the waves in the dim light.

-It is necessary to extinguish the lamps, to limit the photos because of the flashes ...
-It disturbs the small animals, who then start to climb on your bare feet, magnetized by the light.
-Above all, do not move, so as not to risk crushing them!
+You have to turn off the lamps, limit the photos because of the flashes...
+It disturbs the little animals, which then start to climb on your bare feet, magnetized by the light.
+Above all, don't move, so as not to risk crushing them!

-The immense and obscure sea soon grabs them.
-Only 1% will survive.
-They do not lack predators.
+The immense, dark sea soon takes them.
+Barely 1% will survive.
+They have no shortage of predators.
 At this age, they are easy and fragile prey.

 Small turtle will become big, as long as God gives it life ...

 Derawan, the turtle island